This is my long-form bio that tells the narrative of my career in reverse chronological order.

 - Demand creative excellence

-- Advocate for equality
+- Advocate for people less fortunate than me

 - Be a steward of the natural world